KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 Irish resident directors

 There is a regulatory requirement to appoint two Irish resident directors.
 Best practice is to appoint directors who are independent of each other.
-The directors of a fund (both Irish resident and non-Irish resident) are subject to the approval of the Central Bank of Ireland.
+The directors of a fund (both Irish resident and non-Irish resident) are subject to the approval of the Central Bank.

 For a self-managed structure or where a proprietary management company exists, UCITS may require the services of a consultancy firm to advise on the eligibility of investment strategies and to prepare a business plan (governance) and risk management document.
 The consultant may project manage the UCITS set-up which may include advising on the appointment of a suitable administrator, depositary and other service providers.